binzu/demo-sfproj/README.md

 # demo-sfproj
-A simple project using plain javascript and jQuery to display MongoDB database API endpoints.
+A simple project using plain javascript and jQuery to access MongoDB database API endpoints and display in an html page.

 ## Demo Page
 * [https://binzu.github.io/sfproj/](https://binzu.github.io/sfproj/)